top of page

 "And He said unto me, Thou must prophesy again before many peoples, and nations, and tongues, and kings."

 John had just 'eaten' the little book.
 John may be feeling extra weak at this time.
 His "belly was bitter".
 Maybe John felt like giving up.
-He had already been in this rocky prison camp for almost two years at this time.
+He had already been in this rocky prison camp for almost two years now.
 Maybe John felt he was too old or too feeble to carry on.
-However, the Lord comforts John.
-The Lord lets John know that He will give him strength and bring him out of this awful prison when the Lord says: "Thou must prophesy again before many peoples, and nations, and tongues, and kings" The Lord still wanted John to be a witness for Him.
+The Lord comforts John.
+The Lord lets John know that He will give him strength and bring him out of this awful prison camp.
+The Lord says to John: "Thou must prophesy again before many peoples, and nations, and tongues, and kings" The Lord still wanted John to be a witness for Him.

 bottom of page